Day 1. Sunday, December 12, 2021.

 As the rain put in an appearance again, Linda and I purchased matching rain jackets off a rack at a store selling for $17 each.
 They were warm as well.
 By the way, a few days later we were walking near the Fisherman’s Wharf and a young girl saw us in our matching outfits and shrieked with glee.
 That was the first of several encounters we got.

-We made our way to Trader Joe’s again and stocked up with meals and treats to end spending a fortune at restaurants.
+We made our way to Trader Joe’s again and stocked up with meals and treats to end up spending a fortune at restaurants.
 I will admit to being puzzled.
 The news on TV currently is all about the concern for inflation reappearing in the country.
 There is no question in my mind that restaurant prices are higher than we are used to at home.
 Is it inflation, or California’s higher taxes and cost of living?

 Most communities design their cities on a grid pattern with roads running north and south, and east and west.
 Since most readers have never been to or got lost in Waukesha, Wisconsin, you cannot appreciate a city where roads run in a confusion of directions, especially when you have diagonal streets cutting across the roads.
 We live in the county of Waukesha and visit that city occasionally.
 Traveling with a GPS is highly recommended.

-I have a similar experience walking around our Pulse hotel neighborhood.
+I have had a similar experience walking around our Pulse hotel neighborhood.
 Roads are not built on a standard grid pattern, but then again, the bay and hills make that impossible.
 Diagonal roads help to add to the confusion.
 An additional observation is that this is a truly diverse and multicultural community.
 Impressively so.
-Another sign that we are not in Milwaukee.
+Another sign is that we are not in Milwaukee.

 As the day progressed, as with the rain, we used the time in our room to read and write.
 Sad to see the number of homeless people.
 Often, they find a store that has closed and set up living in the doorway, protecting their meager possessions.
 It was like the experience we had in Florida earlier this year.
 There, the homeless live under bridges.